markshumka/NHL-Game-Predictor/README.md

 #### Next Steps
 The following is a list of next steps:

-    Optimize pregame variables
+- Optimize pregame variables
-        Number of games to include, weighted for recency Feature selection
+    - Number of games to include, weighted for recency?
+- Feature selection
-    Model optimization and fine tuning
+- Model optimization and fine tuning
-    Revisit how to measure success?
+- Revisit how to measure success
-        Overall accuracy?
+    - Overall accuracy?
 Profitability of betting on predictions?